Installation¶

 WantedBy=multi-user.target

-tasks), you’ll also need a second service
+To run Celery workers, you’ll need a second service

 /etc/systemd/system/pretalx-worker.service